Ninja DUO Blender Review

 Our Verdict

-The Ninja DUO blender is alright for multi-purpose uses.
+The Ninja DUO blender is decent for multi-purpose uses.
 This well-built blender can easily make silky smoothies and almond butter.
-It's also able to process bar-quality ice in half a minute, which is outstanding for making slushy drinks.
-However, as it uses a vacuum-seal lid, it shouldn't be used for blending hot food as there's nowhere for steam to escape.
+It can also process bar-quality ice in half a minute, which is outstanding for making slushy drinks.
+However, as it uses a vacuum-seal lid, it isn't for blending hot food; there's nowhere for steam to escape.
 There are also many places food debris can get into, making cleaning it a bit more difficult.
 Luckily, you can throw its jars, blades, and lids into your dishwasher's top rack.

 Pros